Down-step statistics in generalized Dyck paths: Structure of the paper and summary of results

 \section{Structure of the paper and summary of results}

 There are two different approaches used for investigating the number of down-steps.
 Firstly, in Section~\ref{sec:downsteps} we bijectively prove a recursion which gives an explicit sum formula for the total number of down-steps between pairs of up-steps.
 The second approach in Section~\ref{sec:generating-functions} makes use of the symbolic decomposition of $k_t$-Dyck paths and uses bivariate generating functions to count the number of down-steps between pairs of up-steps.
 Combining results from both approaches leads to several interesting identities and observations.
-See Table~\ref{tab:summary} for a concise summary including references to related sequences in the OEIS~\cite{OEIS:2020}.
+See Table~\ref{tab:summary} for a concise summary including references to related sequences in the OEIS~\cite{OEIS:2022}.

-Section~\ref{sec:applications} outlines connections of both $k_t$-Dyck paths and their down-step statistics to another combinatorial object used in coding theory -- a family of perforation patterns of punctured convolutional codes -- which were originally studied by B\'{e}gin \cite{Begin:1992:enumeration-punctured-codes}.
+Section~\ref{sec:applications} outlines connections of both $k_t$-Dyck paths and their down-step statistics to another combinatorial object used in coding theory --- a family of perforation patterns of punctured convolutional codes --- which were originally studied by B\'{e}gin \cite{Begin:1992:enumeration-punctured-codes}.
 These are binary matrices with a prescribed number of 1's and 0's, and we show that they are bijective to $k_t$-Dyck paths for $0 \leq t < k$ (Theorem~\ref{thm:matrices_paths}).
 As a consequence of this new link between binary matrices and lattice paths, a new interpretation of Catalan numbers is obtained; see Corollary~\ref{cor:new-catalan} and Figure~\ref{fig:dyck-cpc}.

-Finally, in Section~\ref{sec:asy} asymptotics for the main results derived in Sections~\ref{sec:downsteps} and~\ref{sec:generating-functions} are provided and studied, along with some unexpected limiting behaviour.

-The generating function for the number of down-steps between the $r$-th and $(r+1)$-th up-step in $k_t$-Dyck paths can be found in Theorem~\ref{thm:gen-func-down-steps}.
-Asymptotic results related to the results in the above table can be found in a concise format in Section~\ref{sec:asy}.
+The generating function for the number of down-steps between the $r$-th and $(r+1)$-th up-steps in $k_t$-Dyck paths can be found in Theorem~\ref{thm:gen-func-down-steps}.
+The asymptotic behavior related to the results in the table below can be found in a concise format in Section~\ref{sec:asy}.
+The results are derived from the explicit formulas determined in Sections~\ref{sec:downsteps} and~\ref{sec:generating-functions}.